brandonshiyay/preception-results/README.md

 ### What happened to Preception V2?
 Did some contests with V2(Monetrix, XRP, etc), but the execution was lacking.
 I liked my idea, but it wasn't working out as I anticipated.

+### Targeted Benchmarking
+Preception V3 is quite fragmented.
+It behaves more like a distributed system.
+Targeted benchmarking means only a selected few workflows/operations will be run.
+The selection is based on if the official report contains those workflows.
+During benchmarking, agents have no knowledge of the official report.
+The filtering and targeting is done with a separate chat and no traces of known issue will be documented.